 I’m reminded of the scripture that says:

+So, we want to ask you something.
 Does the light of your love make a positive difference “to everyone in the house?”
-Does the way you interact in public together give the opportunity for others to say, “I want to know their God better?
-If that’s what God does for them, I want some of that?”
-Are you lining up your daily walk with each other in alignment with what you promised each other in your wedding vows?
+Do your interactions when you’re in public together give the opportunity for others to say, “I want to know their God better?
+If that’s what God does for them, I want some of that!”
+And do your actions in public and behind closed doors line up with the promises you made to each other on your wedding day?

 The Agreement to Walk Together in TRUE Love

-Yesterday I thought of a situation that reminded me of this issue of agreement.
-Back in 2010 former Vice President Al Gore announced that he and his wife Tipper were going to divorce.
-They felt they “grew apart.”
-I remember the tremendous waves of sadness that washed over me.
+There is a situation that comes to mind concerning this issue of agreement.
+Years ago, a former Vice President of the United States announced that he and his wife were going to divorce.
+They eventually did, stating that it was justified because they “grew apart.”
+We remember the waves of sadness that washed over us.

-Even though I disagree with most of Al Gore’s political stands, I always thought that he and his wife were a good couple.
-They appeared to compliment each other with the combination of their strengths.
-I even thought they were an admirable couple.
+Even though we disagreed with many things about this political leader, we always thought that he and his wife were a good couple (to the degree that we could ever know).
+In public they appeared to complement each other with their combination of strengths.
+We even thought they were an admirable couple.
 But not now.
 They took that, which was great and allowed it to “drift apart.”
-They no longer make the effort any longer to walk together through life, so to speak.
+And now, they no longer make any effort to walk together in any aspect of life.
+How sad!

 The Message This Communicates

-William Doherty, in a Psychology Today article (titled, “Al and Tipper: We Hardly Knew Ye”) wrote the following that I think is insightful on this issue:
+William Doherty, in a Psychology Today article wrote the following on this issue that we think is insightful:

-“More than anything else, what concerns me about the Al Gore divorce is the cultural message it reinforces.
+“More than anything else, what concerns me about [this political couple’s] divorce is the cultural message it reinforces.
 It enforces that marriages, like leaking oil, drift over time in ways that we can’t do much about.
 It enforces that people once mated for life get caught in different currents.
 They wake up one day to find themselves in different seas.
-They are too far apart to be life partners any more.
+And then they are too far apart to feel they can be life partners anymore.